First Home Super Saver

 The key features of the FHSS Scheme are:

-The maximum voluntary contributions under the scheme is $15,000 a year, and $30,000 in total.
-Voluntary contributions can be non-concessional or concessional contributions and are subject to the contributions caps.
+The maximum voluntary contributions under the scheme are $15,000 a year, and $30,000 in total.
+Voluntary contributions can be non-concessional or concessional contributions and are subject to the contributions caps

-An individual can enter into a contract to purchase or construct their home provided he/she has applied for and received an FHSS determination, and have applied for a valid request for release under that determination within 14 days of entering into the contract.
+An individual can enter into a contract to purchase or construct their home provided he/she has applied for and received an FHSS determination, and has applied for a valid request for release under that determination within 14 days of entering into the contract